Weather of 2013: Cold spring in the Northern Hemisphere

-In Northern Hemisphere the weather pattern repeatedly directed cold Arctic air southward, leaving Greenland and northeastern Canada much warmer than average for March.
+In the Northern Hemisphere, the weather pattern repeatedly directed cold Arctic air southward, leaving Greenland and northeastern Canada much warmer than average for March.
 High pressure situated over Greenland acted as a block, forcing the jet stream into a southerly flow.
-Observations over Greenland threatened to break the worldwide record for highest barometric pressure of 1083.3 mb, set on December 31, 1968, in Siberia, the National Centers for Environmental Prediction’s Ocean Prediction Center forecast a high pressure center of at least 1074 mb over Greenland during March.
+Observations over Greenland threatened to break the worldwide record for highest barometric pressure of 1083.3 mbar, set on December 31, 1968, in Siberia, the National Centers for Environmental Prediction’s Ocean Prediction Center forecast a high pressure center of at least 1074 mbar over Greenland during March.
 A Greenland block was also noticed during the cold weather seen in 2010.
 The Arctic oscillation index changed from positive to negative, weakening the pressure gradient.
 Throughout March the west Atlantic winds, which normally kept the winters in Europe relatively mild, have been blowing chiefly from the northeast, bringing in cold Arctic air.
 The westerly Atlantic winds were weakened by small air pressure difference between northern and southern latitudes.
-In late March, the Arctic oscillation index dropped to -5.6 and much of Northern Hemisphere experienced particularly low temperatures.
+In late March, the Arctic oscillation index dropped to −5.6 and much of Northern Hemisphere experienced particularly low temperatures.
 The low value of the Arctic oscillation was the second lowest March value on record.
 The British Met Office described the cold temperatures as part of a larger-scale weather pattern in the Northern Hemisphere, associated with the negative phase of the North Atlantic Oscillation.